 Regency

-The Regency style is depicted by triangular pediments, semi-circular stairs, articulated window openings, ionic columns and classical alcove entrance ways.
-Savannah example: Telfair Museum of Art
+The Regency style implements triangular pediments, semi-circular stairs, articulated window openings, ionic columns and classical alcove entrance ways in its architecture.

 Romanesque Revival

-The Romanesque Revival style is depicted by arch and dome construction, Corinthian column capitols and roof balustrades.
-Savannah example: The Cotton Exchange
+The Romanesque Revival style uses an arch and dome construction, Corinthian column capitols and roof balustrades.

 Second French Empire

 The Second French Empire style emphasizes picturesque vertical accents on building tops like chimneys and corner pinnacles.
 Also featured are turrets and domes reminiscent of French Renaissance architecture in the seventeenth century.
-Savannah example: Hamilton-Turner House

 Information courtesy of Savannah Convention & Visitor’s Bureau